-Our three-year, Social Work Degree Apprenticeship programme is tailored to individuals working in a social work setting, and who wish to gain an honours degree in social work and thus be eligible to apply for registration with the social work regulator, the Health and Care Professions Council (HCPC).
+Our Level 6 three-year Social Worker Degree Apprenticeship programme is tailored to individuals working in a social work setting, and who wish to gain an honours degree in social work and thus be eligible to apply for registration with the social work regulator, Social Work England.

 The programme is aimed at individuals over 18-years of age, who possess the correct balance of academic ability, analytical and practical skills, and relevant personal qualities such as maturity, resilience and empathy needed to be a professional social worker.